argilo/gr-nrsc5/README.md

 This block encodes Program Service Data PDUs, as described in http://www.nrscstandards.org/sg/nrsc-5-d-reference-docs/1028s.pdf.
 PSD conveys information (e.g. track title & artist) about the audio that is currently playing.

-### PIDS encoder
+### SIS encoder

-This block encodes Station Information Service PDUs, as described in http://www.nrscstandards.org/sg/nrsc-5-d-reference-docs/1020s.pdf, and assembles them into the PIDS logical channel.
+This block encodes Station Information Service PDUs, as described in http://www.nrscstandards.org/sg/nrsc-5-d-reference-docs/1020s.pdf, and assembles them into the PIDS and SIDS logical channels.
 SIS provides information about the station.
 Currently only the short station name (i.e. call sign) is encoded.

 ### Layer 2 encoder